Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 # Specification: Evaluation Order Graph

-The Evaluation Order Graph (EOG) is built as edges between AST nodes after the initial language to CPG translation.
+The Evaluation Order Graph (EOG) is built as edges between AST nodes after the initial translation of the code to the CPG.
 Its purpose is to follow the order in which code is executed, similar to a CFG, and additionally differentiate on a finer level of granularity in which order expressions and subexpressions are evaluated.
-Each node that is part of the graph points to a set of previously evaluated nodes (`prevEOG`) and nodes that are evaluated after (`nextEOG`).
-The EOG-Edges are intracprocedural and thus differentiate from INVOKES-Edges.
+Every node points to a set of previously evaluated nodes (`prevEOG`) and nodes that are evaluated after (`nextEOG`).
+The EOG-Edges are intraprocedural and thus differentiate from INVOKES-Edges.
 In the following, we summarize in which order the root node representing a language construct and its descendants in the AST tree are connected.

 An EOG always starts at the header of a method/function or record that holds code and ends in one (implicit) or multiple return statements.
-A implicit return statement with a code location of (-1,-1) is used if the actual source code does not have an explicit return statement.
+An implicit return statement with a code location of (-1,-1) is used if the actual source code does not have an explicit return statement.

- A distinct EOG is drawn for any declared component that can contain code, currently: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and any Subclass of `FunctionDeclaration`.
+A distinct EOG is drawn for any declared component that can contain code, currently: `NamespaceDeclaration`, `TranslationUnitDeclaration`, `RecordDeclaration` and any subclass of `FunctionDeclaration`.

 The EOG is similar to the CFG `ControlFlowGraphPass`, but there are some subtle differences:

- * For methods without explicit return statement, EOF will have an edge to a virtual return node  with line number -1 which does not exist in the original code.
+* For methods without explicit return statement, the EOG will have an edge to a virtual return node  with line number -1 which does not exist in the original code.
   A CFG will always end with the last reachable statement(s) and not insert any virtual return statements.
- * EOG considers an opening blocking ("CompoundStatement", indicated by a "{") as a separate node.
+* The EOG considers an opening blocking ("CompoundStatement", indicated by a "{") as a separate node.
   A CFG will rather use the first actual executable statement within the block.
- * For IF statements, EOG treats the "if" keyword and the condition as separate nodes.
-CFG treats this as one "if" statement.
+* For IF statements, the EOG treats the "if" keyword and the condition as separate nodes.
+  A CFG treats this as one "if" statement.
- * EOG considers a method header as a node.
-CFG will consider the first executable statement of the methods as a node.
+* The EOG considers a method header as a node.
+  A CFG will consider the first executable statement of the methods as a node.

 ## General Structure

 The graphs in this specifications abstract the representation of the handled graph to formally specify how EOG-edges are drawn between a parent node and the subgraphs rooted by its children.
-Therefore a collection of AST-children are represented as abstract nodes showing the multiplicity of the node with an indicator (n), in case of sets, or as several nodes showing how the position in a list can impact the construction of an EOG, e.g. nodes (i - 1) to i.
+Therefore, a collection of AST-children are represented as abstract nodes showing the multiplicity of the node with an indicator (n), in case of sets, or as several nodes showing how the position in a list can impact the construction of an EOG, e.g., nodes (i - 1) to i.
 The EOG is constructed as postorder of the AST-traversal.
-When building the EOG for the expression a + b, the entire expression is considerd evaluated after the subexpression a and the subexpression b is evaluated, therefore EOG-Edges connect nodes of (a) and (b) before reaching the parent node (+).
+When building the EOG for the expression a + b, the entire expression is considered evaluated after the subexpression a and the subexpression b is evaluated, therefore EOG-Edges connect nodes of (a) and (b) before reaching the parent node (+).

 Note: Nodes describing the titled programing construct will be drawn round, while the rectangular nodes represent their abstract children, that can be atomic leaf nodes or deep AST-Subtrees.
 EOG-Edges to these abstract nodes always mean that a subtree expansion would be necessary to connect the target of the EOG-Edge to the right node in the subtree.

 ```mermaid
 flowchart LR